 There was a lot of discussion about the future of work and our shared assumptions about how we work.
 What does the future of work look like?
 Are we ready to embrace it?

-The short answer is, “no,” We aren’t quite there yet.
+The short answer is, “no,” We aren’t quite ready for the future of work yet.

 We need to understand the visceral benefits of employees working together in the same location.
 Then we need to develop and leverage tools that will let us capture those benefits and apply them to remote working.